orval-labs/orval/docs/src/pages/reference/cli.md

 ### Config

-The `--config` option, shorthand `-c`, can be used to set the path to a orval config.
+The `--config` option, shorthand `-c`, can be used to set the path to an orval config.

 ```bash
 $ orval --config ./api/orval.config.js